Kyle Tucker Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.94 team ERA ranks 10th across all league pitching staffs.
+- The Yankees have a 3.91 team ERA that ranks 10th across all league pitching staffs.

+- Yankees pitchers combine to allow 136 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- The Yankees are sending Cortes (5-2) to the mound to make his 12th start of the season.
-He is 5-2 with a 5.16 ERA and 59 strikeouts in 59 1/3 innings pitched.
+- Rodon (1-4) gets the starting nod for the Yankees in his sixth start of the season.
+He has a 6.29 ERA in 24 1/3 innings pitched, with 20 strikeouts.

-- His last appearance came on Wednesday, May 31 against the Seattle Mariners, when the lefty went five innings, surrendering two earned runs while giving up five hits.
+- In his last appearance on Tuesday, the left-hander threw four innings against the Tampa Bay Rays, giving up four earned runs while surrendering four hits.

-- In 11 games this season, the 28-year-old has amassed a 5.16 ERA and 8.9 strikeouts per nine innings, while allowing a batting average of .253 to opposing hitters.
+- The 30-year-old has a 6.29 ERA and 7.4 strikeouts per nine innings across five games this season, while giving up a batting average of .220 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.